What was involved?

-If your club signs up to the Ahead of the Game study, you’ll be able to access the following programs:
+Clubs that signed up to the Ahead of the Game study, were given access to the following programs:

 Ahead of the Game Awareness Campaign - for adolescents

-An awareness campaign will be rolled out through participating clubs.
-We will provide informational posters and banners, which can be displayed around the club and goody bags for all adolescent participants.
-The campaign will focus on improving mental health knowledge, decreasing stigma and promoting help-seeking.
+An awareness campaign was rolled out through participating clubs.
+We provided informational posters and banners, which were displayed around the club and goody bags for all adolescent participants.
+The campaign focused on improving mental health knowledge, decreasing stigma and promoting help-seeking.

 Help Out a Mate - for adolescents